Defensor La Bocana

-Defensor La Bocana is a Peruvian football club, playing in the city of Sechura, Piura, Peru.
+Club Deportivo Defensor La Bocana is a Peruvian football club, playing in the city of Sechura, Piura, Peru.

 History

-In the 2013 Copa Perú, the club classified to the Regional Stage, but was eliminated by Willy Serrato in the semifinals.
+In the 2013 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Willy Serrato in the semifinals.

-In the 2014 Copa Perú, the club classified to the National Stage, but was eliminated by Sport Loreto in the semifinals.
+In the 2014 Copa Perú, the club qualified to the National Stage, but was eliminated by Sport Loreto in the semifinals.

-In the 2015 Copa Perú, the club classified to the National Stage and were made champions by defeating Cantolao 4-3 on aggregate.
+In the 2015 Copa Perú, the club qualified to the National Stage and were made champions by defeating Cantolao 4-3 on aggregate.
 With the win, Defensor La Bocana qualified directly to the top flight of Peruvian football the Torneo Descentralizado in 2016.

 Their first season in the Torneo Descentralizado was also their last to date.
 Defensor La Bocana finished 16th in the overall table and was relegated to the Peruvian Segunda División for 2017.